 About the Beaded Locket

 The instructions do make some references to the Keepsake cards book from which this design originated.
 I had originally planned to include the locket in the book, but I ran out of space!
-So, for this reason, I am offering this pattern for free when you buy the book.
-If you would like to find out more about the Keepsake Cards book, or indeed take advantage of this offer, then follow this link.
+If you would like to find out more about the Keepsake Cards book, then follow this link.